 Scalping vs Day Trading vs Swing Trading vs Core Trading

 FX traders are looking to profit off the volatility of the different currencies within a certain time period.
 Scalp traders trade in a very short timeframe, anywhere from seconds to minutes in the market.
 The goal is to make multiple trades for small wins that add up.

 Day traders also are intraday traders, but hold onto trades longer, usually hours.
 The goal is to make a few trades for a larger win of the expected daily price movement.

 Swing traders trade over a few days or weeks.
 The goal is to ride an intermediate-term trend of an asset for gradual price increases or decreases (if you are shorting).
 Swing traders will hold until there is usually a technical sign of a reversal.

 Core traders are long-term traders that buy and hold for the long-run.
 Most people not familiar with investing but have a 401(k) or investment account with an advisor have core investments that they hold for years.

 Over the long run, the stock market has returned 12% annually while the average investor barely beat inflation.
 So it pays to be disciplined and stick to a plan.
 There is generally less risk involved when choosing long-term diversified assets to hold vs day trading just a few investment assets.

-If you want to see if you can succeed and generate extra income by day trading FX or other assets, it is important that you do your homework, understand the risks, and stick to your trading plan.
+If you want to see if you can succeed and generate extra income by day trading FX, cryptocurrency, or other assets, it is important that you do your homework, understand the risks, and stick to your trading plan.

 The FX market offers exciting opportunities and the potential to achieve financial freedom, but it won’t happen overnight.
 You will need to invest the time to educate yourself and learn about price action, volume, technical analysis, and how to identify high percentage setups.